You can’t pour water from an empty vessel. Moms need to practice self-care in order to take care of everyone else.

 In the end, I came home replenished.

-I had spent some wonderful time bonding with Chloe.
+I had spent some wonderful time bonding with my daughter.
 We went shopping while were there (we always have to hit Target, since it’s the closest one to us!) and had a great time together, just us.

 On the drive home I thought a lot about the peace and fulfillment I was feeling, and I started to make a couple lists.
 A list of mom account deposits, and a list of mom account withdrawals.
 I recognize that I am overdrawn way too much of the time.
-I’m spending far too much on overdraft fees, and I create a vicious cycle.
+I’m spending far too much on overdraft fees, and that creates a vicious cycle.

-And the worst part is that my children are the ones who suffer when the account is empty.
+The worst part is that my children are the ones who suffer when the mom account is empty.

-So, let’s talk about the things that fill up or deplete my mom account (and possibly yours, too).
+So, let’s talk about the things that fill up or deplete mom accounts.

 Mom Account Deposits:

 - Eating healthy foods